 The design of urban roads from limited local residential streets to arterial road standards.
 Horizontal and vertical alignment applications are detailed; consideration is given to drainage and auxiliary facilities such as parking, sidewalks and bus services.
 Students are required to incorporate all design elements in preparation for design drawings of a section of urban arterial road including intersection design.

-Below is one offering of TSYH 4532 for the Spring/Summer 2022 term.
+Below is one offering of TSYH 4532 for the Winter 2023 term.

 Start any time